wxiong12/BrSPCD/README.md

 ## Paper
 The BrSPCD dataset was first introduced in the paper "*Lightweight learning-based sonar point cloud semantic segmentation for underwater bridge inspection*", authored by Zelin Huang, Yanjie Zhu, Wen Xiong*, and Shuaihui Zhang.
+It was designed to train and evaluate the performance of semantic segmentation algorithms for underwater bridge sonar point clouds.

 <p align="center"><img src="GA.png" alt="file" width="600" height="500">

+At the time of BrSPCD’s release, the field lacked publicly available datasets due to the inherent complexities of underwater surveying.
+This significant gap severely limited the application of deep learning techniques in underwater bridge inspection.
 ## BrSPCD

 The uploaded dataset includes all 116 fragmented point cloud segments referenced in our publication, along with four complete scene datasets and three binarized datasets derived from other sources.
 Each compressed package, upon extraction, contains a standardized directory structure with the following three subfolders: